 On SeaBookings.com, you can find the best online prices and several options:

 - One hour tour – with departure from the Marina of Lagos, this tour is best if you’re travelling on a tight budget or time frame.
 There is no need to change boats, you’ll stay on the same boat from the beginning until the end of the tour.
 This tour is perfect for any age.

 - Two hour tour – this tour is a more complete experience.
 It also starts from the Marina in Lagos and involves two boats.
 Firstly, you will sail along the coastline on a very pretty typical sailboat and will then anchor and step over to a smaller boat to enter the caves.
 It’s up to you which boat trips you prefer.

 Discover by kayak

 For the most sporty couples or families, kayaking is the ideal way to explore the magical setting of caves.

-The Lagos kayak tours to Ponta da Piedade depart from Praia da Batata, the “urban” beach of Lagos, only a five minutes walk from the city center.
+The Lagos kayak tours to Ponta da Piedade depart from Praia da Batata ( Batata beach), the “urban” beach of Lagos, only a five minutes walk from the city centre.